STEVE INSKEEP, Host:

 PETER OVERBY: Alabama Republican Mo Brooks came off the House floor last week.
 He had just cast his vote to repeal the health care overhaul.

-Representative MO BROOKS (Republican, Alabama): One of the most important things I have done in my life.
+MO BROOKS: One of the most important things I have done in my life.
 It's awesome.
 It's inspirational.
 It's sobering.

 OVERBY: Brooks is 56 years old.
 He's been a state lawmaker and a prosecutor.
 So he's used to the hassles of starting up a new office.